chaojie1022/soubaibei/src/main/resources/static/assets/bootstrap-table/src/extensions/cookie/README.md

 ### cookie

 * type: Boolean
-* description: Set true to save the state of a table (its paging position, ordering state, records per page).
+* description: Set true to save the state of a table (its paging position, ordering state, records per pageReq).
 * default: `false`

 ### cookieExpire